VatsalSy/RemindersSync/README.md

 ## Features

+- **Vault-Specific Reminders Lists**:
+  - Each Obsidian vault gets its own dedicated Reminders list
+  - Lists are automatically created and named after your vault
+  - Perfect for managing multiple vaults independently

 - **Two-Way Task Completion Sync**:
   - Tasks completed in Apple Reminders are marked as completed (`- [x]`) in Obsidian files
   - Completed tasks in Obsidian are synced to Reminders to maintain consistency